omega369/AngularDotnetDemo/README.md

 # Video Game Catalogue

 This is a simple two-page application for managing a video game catalogue.
-The project uses **Angular 19** for the front end and **ASP.NET Core 8** for the back end.
+The project uses **Angular 19** for the front-end and **ASP.NET Core 8** for the back-end.
 The front end allows users to browse and edit video games, while the back end handles the data storage using **Entity Framework Core** with SQL Server.

 ## **Features**